Forget Summer. This Is Officially Travel’s Best Season.

 San Diego

 Swasbrook highly recommends heading to the Southern California oasis of San Diego in October when “theme parks, beaches, and hotels are not nearly as full.”
-And the weather in sunny SoCal often remains, well, sunny and warm into late fall.
+And the weather in sunny SoCal often remains, well, sunny and warm well into fall.

 Türkiye